 A cast iron pan will see you through a tremendous variety of cooking tasks, but if there’s room in your starter-kitchen budget for a tri-ply stainless steel skillet, we heartily endorse adding it to your list as well.
 Stainless steel conducts heat better than cast iron, making it ideal for tasks like sautéing vegetables; it’s also lighter in weight, so it’s much easier to maneuver.
-And, though it’s very possible to spend a lot of money on something like an All-Clad skillet, our budget skillet option from Cooks Standard, does a commendable job for around $40.
+Our favorite skillet from our review is by Made in.

 A Nonstick Skillet